 In 1936, the Presbyterian Church handed over control to the Australian Aerial Medical Service and the Government began to financially support the service.
 Today, it is known as the Royal Flying Doctor Service and still in existence!
 John Flynn passed away in 1951 aged 71 with the Order of the British Empire to his name.
-Seeing John Flynn was an early advocate for rural and remote health, it’s fitting that the Program is named after him.
+Seeing John Flynn was an early advocate for remote and rural health, it’s fitting that the Program is named after him.

 Consortium of Rural Workforce Agencies

 Each state and the Northern Territory has a Rural Workforce Agency (RWA) that provides support to and advocates for the rural health workforce in their own jurisdiction.
-Check for a RWA in your state or territory!
+Check for the RWA in your state or territory!

-JFPP is a nationwide program so the Rural Workforce Agencies have come together as a Consortium to deliver the Program throughout Australia.
+JFPP is a nation-wide program so the Rural Workforce Agencies have come together as a Consortium to deliver the Program throughout Australia.
 Health Workforce Queensland is the Lead Agency but each RWA has staff dedicated to JFPP.